andrewdong14/hadoop-cluster-docker/README.md

 #####1. install the docker and pull docker image

 Please make sure you have installed Ubuntu 14.04 or late version on your machine or virtual machine.
-The machine has at least 3GB memory if you want to run a 3-nodes cluster or 5GB if you want to run a 5-node cluster.
+Please make sure the machine/virtual machine has at least 3GB memory if you want to run a 3-nodes cluster or has at least 5GB if you want to run a 5-nodes cluster.
 ```
 # install these software if you not have them on your machine.
 sudo apt-get update